 Art.
 1 – Participation.

 The event is open to all 11meters operators.
-Prior registration is not required, even if desirable, in order to allow a better management of the developed software.
+Priore registration is not required, even if desirable, in order to allow a better management of the developed software.

-ALFA TANGO, GOLF INDIA RADIO and SIERRA ALFA groups operators are registered by default.
+ALFA TANGO and GOLF INDIA RADIO groups operators are registered by default.